louisepaul75/py-erp/docs/features/inventory_warehouse_management.md

   - Production module for raw material consumption

 ## Test Scenarios
-1. Data Synchronization
+1. Data Synchronization - Storage Locations
    - Setup: Configure test environment with mock legacy data
-   - Steps: Run synchronization process
+   - Steps: Run synchronization process for storage locations
    - Expected: New data structure should be populated with legacy data
    - Status: ✅ Completed - Successfully synchronized 923 storage location records

+2. Data Synchronization - Box Types
+   - Setup: Configure access to legacy parameter table with box type data
+   - Steps: Run BoxType synchronization process
+   - Expected: BoxType records should be created with proper dimensions and weights
+   - Status: ✅ Completed - Successfully synchronized 49 box types with proper decimal precision

-2. Product Placement
+3. Product Placement
    - Setup: Create test storage locations, boxes, and products
    - Steps: Assign products to box slots
    - Expected: Products should be correctly associated with slots and locations
+   - Status: 🔄 Pending implementation

-3. Box Movement
+4. Box Movement
    - Setup: Create test storage locations, boxes with products
    - Steps: Move a box to a different storage location
    - Expected: All product slots should update to the new location
+   - Status: 🔄 Pending implementation

-4. Inventory Reservation
+5. Inventory Reservation
    - Setup: Create test products in storage
    - Steps: Reserve inventory for an order
    - Expected: Reserved inventory should be marked and not available for other orders
+   - Status: 🔄 Pending implementation

-5. Picking Process
+6. Picking Process
    - Setup: Create test order with multiple products
    - Steps: Generate picking list and complete picking
    - Expected: Inventory should be updated and movements recorded
+   - Status: 🔄 Pending implementation

 ## Dependencies
 - [x] Access to legacy Stamm_Lagerorte table